A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Representing SO(3) Actions in Deep RL

 which is differentiable except at degenerate \acp{SVD}~\citep{schoenemann1966procrustes}.
 Tangent-space and Euler-angle outputs need no feasibility projection, though magnitudes should be limited to permissible ranges by squashing network outputs through, e.g., $tanh$ activation functions, such that actions are clamped to $|\bm{\tau}|<\pi-\varepsilon$ and Euler angles to $(-\pi,\pi]$ and $(-\frac{\pi}{2}, \frac{\pi}{2}]$ respectively.

-For deterministic policies, this suffices to guarantee actions lie in \SOThree.
+For \TDThree's deterministic policies, this suffices to guarantee actions lie in \SOThree.
 Stochastic policies, on the other hand, are often parameterized as multivariate Gaussians.
-Applying the projection to each sampled action guarantees on-manifold actions, but it also warps the action distribution and renders log probabilities intractable.
-Algorithms such as \PPO and \SAC rely on accurate log probabilities, and closed-form corrections for normalization on $\mathcal{S}(3)$ or \ac{SVD}-based projections are not readily available.
+Applying the projection to each sampled action guarantees on-manifold actions, but it also warps the action distribution and renders log probabilities intractable. \PPO and \SAC rely on accurate log probabilities, and closed-form corrections for normalization on $\mathcal{S}(3)$ or \ac{SVD}-based projections are not readily available.

-In this paper, we adopt a practical compromise: we project the mean inside the network wherever possible, then sample in the ambient Euclidean space and let the environment project the sampled, off-manifold action to a valid rotation.
+In this paper, we adopt a practical compromise: we project the mean inside the network wherever possible and sample in the ambient Euclidean space.
+The sampled, off-manifold actions are projected again within the environment to a valid rotation.
 This approach keeps training compatible with standard log-probability computations while ensuring feasibility at execution time.